 This symbol–composed of many symbols–became Zonta’s emblem signifying a radiant group of successful professionals who are loyal, honest, trustworthy and inspired to empower women worldwide through service and advocacy.

-The primary color is Mahogany, representing … The secondary color, Gold, symbolizes strength and power.
+The primary color is Mahogany, an organic, strong and dynamic reddish brown.
+The secondary color, Gold, symbolizes strength and power.